 Environmental Sustainability

-At Iarnród Éireann we are transforming our business to minimise impacts on and maximise benefits to the environment.
-There are a number of ways we will achieve our goals:
+At Iarnród Éireann we are transforming how we run our business.
+We aim to minimise our impact on, and maximise the benefits to the environment.
+We will do this in a number of ways:

 Climate Action Plan